danish-wani/ecommerce_api/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+The project license is to be added.